jahangir842/kubernetes-notes/1-minikube-on-ubuntu.md

 - If you encounter errors related to Docker permissions, ensure you’ve added your user to the Docker group and have logged out/logged back in.
 - If Minikube can’t find a driver, ensure the selected driver (Docker, KVM, VirtualBox) is installed and healthy.

----

-This should get you up and running with Minikube on your Ubuntu system.
-Let me know if you encounter any issues or need further guidance!